kopul/Meta/CONTRIBUTING.md

 - Clone the fork on your local machine.
 Your remote repo on Github is called `origin`.
 - Add the original repository as a remote called `upstream`.
 - If you created your fork a while ago be sure to pull upstream changes into your local repository.
 - Create a new branch to work on!
-Branch from `new-base` preferably, else from `master`.
+Branch from `new-base` preferably, else from `main`.
 - Implement/fix your feature, comment your code.
 - Follow the code style of the project, including indentation.
 - If the project has tests run them!